Now in its twelfth edition, Stage Management is the comprehensive go-to manual on stage management in all theatre environments.

 This practical guide is written for students of Stage Management in Theatre programs, as well as early career stage managers.

-The companion website features paperwork templates, downloadable checklists, additional exercises, suggested readings, a list of websites and apps with today’s cutting-edge stage management technology, and a list of over 500 internships and apprenticeships available across the United States.
+The companion website features paperwork templates, downloadable checklists, suggested readings, a list of websites and apps with today’s cutting-edge stage management technology, and a list of over 500 internships and apprenticeships available across the United States.

 Table of Contents